Skip to content

 asyncio.run(single_turn_attack())

-This code initialises PyRIT with in-memory storage, creates a target (your LLM endpoint), configures a true/false scorer to judge whether the response contains harmful content, and sends a single adversarial prompt.
+This code initialises PyRIT with in-memory storage, creates a target (your LLM endpoint), configures a true/false scorer to judge whether the response achieves the objective, and sends a single adversarial prompt.
 The ConsoleAttackResultPrinter displays the conversation and the scorer’s verdict.
-11
+5

 Attack 2: Adding converters for obfuscation